 For example, the merino V-neck in the first row is thin enough to fit under the denim jacket.
 Same goes for the lightweight down vest in the second row.
-You can barely tell it’s on, and it fits under a work
+You can barely tell it’s on!
+It fits under a work

 You can’t really go wrong when layering.

-If you remember to keep your innermost layers thin and light, and work your way up in thickness from there, you will be 100% good to go.
+If you remember to keep your innermost layers thin and light, and work your way up in thickness and looseness from there, you will be 100% good to go.

 Does this help?

-I know layering can seem a bit weird at first, especially if you’re not sure which pieces can work together, but hopefully this article gives you a place to start!
+I know layering can seem a bit weird at first, especially if you’re not sure which pieces can work together.
+Hopefully this article gives you a place to start!